 - Little extras like tea, coffee and snacks

 You can also take Olden’s sightseeing tour bus where you stop at the lake with a distant view of the glacier for around £25 ($35).
 As impressive as it is, be aware any inclement weather could effect your view.
-The timings and regularity of these alternative options may also vary depending on the season.
+The timings, prices and regularity of these alternative options may also vary depending on the season.

 When you arrive in the car park there’s a gift shop, café and desk where you can purchase tickets (around £22 or $29) for a roundtrip on the troll-cars that shuttle you to and from the glacier.
-They depart and return to the car park every 45 minutes.

 If you’ve time I’d highly recommend walking the 3km, the incline is a steady 200m that levels off as you near the glacier and it takes roughly 45 minutes each way.